adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

 ## Step 2.2.
 Add price in local currency to paywall page

-1. Double-click the price in your paywall page.
+1. Double-click the price on your paywall page.

-2. Fill in the fields in the following way:
+2. Fill in the fields as follows:

 | Parameter | Value |
 |--------------------------|----------|